 Spend the Rest of Your Saturday at the Konsti Market

 Once you leave Markt im Hof, head over to Konstablerwache, a main square in Frankfurt’s city center, for the Konstablerwache Markt.
 Taking place every Thursday and Saturday, this farmer’s market brings in fresh goods from all over the Hessen region, including local beer and apfelwein.

 There are also vendors selling cheese, meats, and a lot of local specialties, like Handkäse mit Musik… a fermented cheese served with onions and vinegar that is either a hit or miss for people.
+There is also fresh Grüne Soße and Ebbelwoi there, two Frankfurt staples.
 The Konsti Market is a Frankfurt institution and is a must-visit if you find yourself in Frankfurt on the weekend (or Thursdays when it is calmer).

 Explore Germany’s Largest City Forest

 In Frankfurt, you can find peace and relaxtion inside of the Stadtwald, or the city’s forest.
 Frankfurt’s Stadtwald is the largest inner-city forest in Germany and is located near the Frankfurt Airport but is extremely accessible from the city by a street tram.

 The forest is 48 square kilometers and is heavily forested and has several paths throughout that are perfect for riding bikes, running, or simply taking a stroll through.
 The Stadtwald has nine ponds and six playgrounds, making it the ideal go-to place for families, too.

 Set Eyes on New and Old at Fleming’s Club